 The Intersectional Rewrites project is hosting a blog symposium, dedicated to examining the role intersectional analysis plays and could play in the case law of the European Court of Human Rights.
 This blog symposium is designed to complement the Intersectional Rewrites book project by providing an open space for creative thinking on the issues in relation to a wider range of case law than can be covered in the book.

-There is no restriction on authors, we invite: students, academics, practising lawyers, and anyone else interested in the subject to submit a blog.
+There is no restriction on authors: we invite students, academics, practising lawyers, and anyone else interested in the subject to submit a blog.
 The only limitation on subject matter is that blogs should relate to the European Court of Human Rights and the critical paradigm of intersectionality.
 We expect bloggers will want to have a go at rewriting small parts of judgments or critique specific rulings, but we welcome other approaches.
 If you have doubts about your planned approach, feel free to get in touch.

 Intersectional Rewrites: European Court of Human Rights Judgments Reimagined